AmbarishChandurkar/ITWorkshop1/README.md

-# ITWorkshop1-Project
+# ITWorkshop1
-This repository contains the python implementation of Project done under the course "CSP 201 - IT Workshop- I "
+This repository contains the python implementation of assignments done under the course "CSP 201 - IT Workshop- I "